zenparsing/proposal-async-block/README.md

 Async blocks are a simple syntactic feature that allows us to avoid abstruse patterns in order to convey simple ideas.

-Also, it doesn't mess with the entire module system.
-It's like, orthogonal and stuff.

 ## Example

 ```js